AB 1727: Crimes: unlawful use of DNA.

 Enacted

 The bill would exempt specified uses from its provisions, including use by law enforcement and institutes of higher education.
+This bill would specify that any person who willfully sells or transfers genetic data, without express consent, as defined, is guilty of a misdemeanor, punishable by up to one year in county jail, a fine not to exceed $1,000, or by both that fine and imprisonment.
 By creating a new crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.